HisFun2305/homepage/README.md

 Constructor that represents a color with r, g, and b values

 ### postJSONSAD
-posts an encouraging statement inputted by the user, and displays the error if the server respons with an error
+posts an encouraging statement inputted by the user, and displays the error if the server responds with an error

 ### getDate
 returns a list, the first two being a HTML-formatted date/time string and the second the current hour in New Orleans' timezone